For further information about the coronavirus (Covid-19) pandemic, please visit our dedicated Facts and Figures page.

-Prior to the late 1900s, there was a dense system of intercity railways in the U.S., which experienced a huge decrease after the decline of passenger railroad in North America in the 1960s.
+U.S. passenger rail: then and nowPrior to the late 1900s, there was a dense system of intercity railways in the United States, which experienced a huge decrease after the decline of passenger railroad in North America in the 1960s.
 Today, the capital investment in passenger/transit railroad infrastructure and rail equipment is starting to experience a steady rise.
-The system is currently operated by the National Railroad Passenger Corporation, popularly referred to as Amtrak.
-Amtrak operates across the U.S. with the exception of Alaska, which uses the Alaska Railroad.
+The system is currently operated by the National Railroad Passenger Corporation, popularly referred to as “Amtrak.”
+Amtrak operates across the United States with the exception of Alaska, where Alaska Railroad is in operation.

-Key playersFounded in 1971, Amtrak is government owned and funded but operated and managed as a for-profit corporation.
-In 2017, the number of passengers that travelled aboard Amtrak’s railcars amounted to some 31.7 million passengers.
-In that same year, the number of passengers traveling aboard Amtrak’s long distance railcars stood at approximately 4.7 million passengers.
-Amtrak’s railcar fleet comprises of over 1,200 passenger cars with an average age of Amtrak's passenger train cars recorded to be at 30.7 years, as of 2015.
-Amtrak’s is currently headquartered at Union Station in Washington, D.C., although its leading passenger station is New York’s Penn Station.
+Key playersFounded in 1971, Amtrak is government-owned and funded but operated and managed as a for-profit corporation.
+The number of passengers who travel aboard Amtrak’s railcars typically amount to over 30 million passengers per year.
+The number of passengers traveling aboard Amtrak’s long-distance railcars usually exceeds four million passengers.
+Amtrak’s railcar fleet comprises over 1,300 passenger cars.
+Amtrak is currently headquartered at Union Station in Washington, D.C., although its leading passenger station is New York’s Penn Station.

 Alaska Railroad is a Class II railroad, owned by the state of Alaska, which carries both freight and passengers throughout its system.
 The routes operated by Alaska Railroad's scheduled services include: Denali Star, Coastal Classic, Grandview Cruise, as well as Glacier Discovery.
 In 2019, around 522,000 passengers traveled aboard Alaska Railroad's railcars.